 Abandoned buildings are nearly everywhere and in some areas they’re plentiful.
 Places where economies have changed or been lost are most often the easiest to look.
 Although cities surely have abandonments for urban exploration, my approach usually means the back roads and small towns for interesting finds.
-Usually, I’m in locations where an economy was built upon natural resource extraction or some type of bypassed manufacture.
+Usually, I’m in locations where an economy was built upon natural resource extraction or some type of bypassed manufacturing.

 Across the rural lands, farming areas have their share of places left behind.
 Family farms that heirs don’t want or it’s been too difficult to keep financial heads above water.
 Sometimes I feel there’s not much sadder or alone than an empty farmhouse with a falling down barn beside it, with everything grown up around them.

 When going around abandoned buildings and such, I generally only do so with permission and always ask if there’s anyone to ask.
 Some abandonments are very abandoned while others may have someone looking out for them in some way.
-I’ve run into more than one ancient custodian who was very hard of hearing, believe it or not.
+I’ve run into more than one ancient caretaker who was very hard of hearing, believe it or not.